-Starting when Grandmother looked after me while Mama Joyce worked at the Metal Products factory in Madison and Martha was at school, I tagged along with him whenever and wherever I could.
-And when I got a little older I spent a good bit of my summers with him.
+Starting when Grandmother looked after me while my mom worked at the Metal Products factory in Madison and Martha was at school, I tagged along with him whenever and wherever I could.
+And when I got a little older I spent most of my summers with him.

-If Grandmother said, “Marwin [that was Granddaddy’s name], we need some milk,” he would put on a battered fedora, and I’d ask “Can I go?” because it was kind of boring sitting around with Grandmother, and he would say, “I reckon, I reckon,” and I’d follow him out to his beat-up, never-washed truck, and he’d say “Hop in,” and off we’d go to Hanson or Pinetta.
+If Grandmother said, “Marwin [that was Granddaddy’s name], I can't cook y'all any breakfast without milk," he would put on a battered fedora, and I’d ask “Can I go?” and he would say, “I reckon, I reckon,” and I’d follow him out to his beat-up, never-washed truck, and he’d say “Hop in,” and off we’d go to Hanson or Pinetta. ?because it was kind of boring sitting around with Grandmother,

 But about the fedora: He always had a new one and an old one.
 He never wore caps.
 The new one, always gray, had a velvety look, but the material was probably felt wool, and he only wore it to church.